How Much Does B2B Website Development Cost: Full Breakdown

 A simple 10-page site costs far less than a 50-page site with dynamic content.
 Features like case study libraries, resource hubs, or client portals add layers of complexity.
 More pages = more design, development, and content work.

 B2B sites often need tools like HubSpot, Salesforce, or payment processors.
 Each integration requires extra development time and testing.
 The more systems you connect, the higher the cost, but also the smoother your operations.
+For more straightforward rollouts, it helps to follow a clear CI/CD workflow for Salesforce that supports continuous integration and automated testing.
+To further streamline business processes and system alignment, investing in proper ERP configuration can help ensure long-term scalability and operational efficiency.

 WordPress is affordable but may lack scalability for complex B2B needs.
 Platforms like Shopify (for e-commerce) or custom CMS solutions offer more control but at a higher price.
 Your choice affects both upfront and long-term costs.